sbouschery/aisler-wiki/use-aisler-with/KiCad/Prepare-your-project-for-the-Fab.md

 Be careful with this step, though: If you have a "messy" sketch where there are some unrouted connections containing connections between ground and power, or if you're unsure, use a plain Copper Fill instead.
 This will not attempt to connect itself to ground.

-**Note for Advanced Users**: We will automatically re-apply a copper fill to your PCB in the production process.
-If you absolutely want to keep areas of your PCB free of copper, just place a "copper fill blocker" there.

 ### 3. Make a paper placement test (optional) ###
 [[/uploads/Fritzing/fritzing_paper_circuit.jpeg]]